frudotz/frudotz/README.md

 ## Hi there, this is frudotz speaking 👋

-By wanting to dominate every sector, I always improve myself and try to gain experience in every field.
+Wanting to dominate every sector, always improve myself and try to gain experience in every field.

 - 🔭 Currently working on front-end development, advertisement, designing, SEO and then network technologies.